Samuel Hirszenberg

-Samuel Hirszenberg (also Schmul Hirschenberg) (Łódź, February 22, 1865 – September 15, 1908, Jerusalem) was a Polish-Jewish realist and later symbolist painter active in the late 19th and early 20th century.
+Samuel Hirszenberg (also Schmul Hirschenberg; February 22, 1865 – September 15, 1908) was a Polish-Jewish realist and later symbolist painter active in the late 19th and early 20th century.

 Biography

-Szmul (Samuel) Hirszenberg was born in 1865, the eldest son of a weaving mill worker in Polish Łódź.
+Szmul (Samuel) Hirszenberg was born in Polish Łódź in 1865.
+He was the eldest son of a weaving mill worker.
 Against the will of his father, but thanks to the financial assistance of a doctor, he chose to be an artist.
 At the age of 15 he began his studies at the Academy of Fine Arts in Kraków, where he was heavily influenced by the realistic painting of Jan Matejko.

-After two years of training in Kraków, he continued his studies from 1885–1889 at the Royal Academy of Arts in Munich.
+After two years of training in Kraków, he continued his studies from 1885 until 1889 at the Royal Academy of Arts in Munich.